250 Brackett Street

 Portland, ME 04102

-Email our House Manager, Raymond Ruby
+Email our House Manager, Georgia Doucette

 In the spring of 1987, a diverse group of community leaders banded together to form Stand By Me, a group which worked tirelessly to spearhead the movement to build the Ronald McDonald House in Portland.
 In 2005 it became evident that our 15 guest rooms were insufficient to meet the increased need.
 Numerous meetings with an architect, neighbors, neighborhood associations, the Historic Preservation Board, the Portland Planning Board, and the City Council were held.
 Our new plan to renovate the existing House and expand into 63 Carleton Street was embraced by all neighborhood and government agencies.